Near Laurinburg in Scotland County, North Carolina — The American South (South Atlantic)

 Erected 1957 by Archives and Highway Department.
 (Marker Number I-46.)

 Location.
 34° 44.877′ N, 79° 31.406′ W. Marker is near Laurinburg, North Carolina, in Scotland County.
 Marker is at the intersection of X-Way Road (Road 1108) and Blue Woods Road (Road 1116), on the right on X-Way Road.
+A signpost at the marker lists Gibson as five miles southwest and Laurinburg at three miles northeast.
 Touch for map.
-A signpost at the marker lists Gibson as five miles southwest and Laurinburg at three miles northeast.
 Marker is in this post office area: Laurinburg NC 28352, United States of America.
+Touch for directions.

 “The Lytch planter was manufactured in shops Lytch built near his home at X-Way in Richmond (now Scotland) County.
 He also built and operated a gristmill at the site.
-As of 1980 this mill was still in operation, producing cornmeal and whole wheat flour under the X-Way brand.
-The Lytch home and grounds are included on the National Register of Historic Places.
-In 1957 the state of North Carolina erected a historical marker near the Lytch home on State Road 1108 to honor James Lytch and his accomplishments.”
-(Submitted on March 17, 2017.)
+As (Submitted on March 17, 2017.)